 |Titolo:||Leg 198 Synthesis : A Remarkable 120-m.y.
 Record of Climate and Oceanography from Shatsky Rise, Northwest Pacific Ocean|

-|Keywords:||Litho-biostratigraphy ; Cretaceous-Recent ; depth transect ; paleoceanography ; OAEs; Shatsky Rise ; NW Pacific ; Ocean Drilling Program|
+|Parole Chiave:||Litho-biostratigraphy ; Cretaceous-Recent ; depth transect ; paleoceanography ; OAEs; Shatsky Rise ; NW Pacific ; Ocean Drilling Program|

-|MIUR subjects:||GEO/01 - Paleontologia e Paleoecologia|
+|Settore Scientifico Disciplinare:||Settore GEO/01 - Paleontologia e Paleoecologia|